Resolution 18-02. Concerning Employee Compensation

 RESOLUTION OF THE EMPLOYEE FORUM

 THE UNIVERSITY OF NORTH CAROLINA AT CHAPEL HILL

 May 2, 2018

-WHEREAS the Mission of the Employee Forum is to address constructively the concerns of Employees of The University of North Carolina at Chapel Hill, including the representation of staff concerns to Chancellor Carol L. Folt, University officials, and the University community; and
+WHEREAS the Mission of the Employee Forum is to address constructively the concerns of Employees of The University of North Carolina at Chapel Hill, including the representation of staff concerns to Chancellor Carol L. Folt and University officials, the University community, the General Administration, and the North Carolina General Assembly; and

 WHEREAS, according to a February 2015 report by Economic Modeling Specialists International, the University of North Carolina at Chapel Hill (UNC-CH) and UNC Health Care Medical System contributed $7.1 billion to North Carolina’s economy in 2013; and